exposit/katamoiran/_posts/2017-05-14-romantic-fantasy.md

 * has a built-in "fading light" setting (but not so tightly linked that you can't use it for other settings too)
 * provided basic d100 oracle with yes/no and and/but modifiers

 I've been enjoying the system quite a bit, though I haven't yet developed a full campaign for it.
 It was fun to make a "complete" system with art and character sheets and a setting (my personal favorite part of the process) even if it is kind of mini!

+I'm still not 100% on the name but I couldn't think of one I liked better.

 This is a PLAYTEST DRAFT and shouldn't be considered perfect or well-tested or as some sort of final word or anything.
 As usual, any suggestions, feedback, and the like are welcomed and greatly appreciated.